servirtium/README/starting-a-new-implementation.md

-Note too that in order to stay "in process" with this step you're going to have to leverage some multi-threaded or async capability to allow a test suite to issue GETs through the library you have HTTP chosen and simultaneously some HTTP "servierium server" to listen on a socket to satisfy that GET.
+Note too that in order to stay "in process" with this step you're going to have to leverage some multi-threaded or async capability to allow a test suite to issue GETs through the library you have HTTP chosen and simultaneously some HTTP "servirtium server" to listen on a socket to satisfy that GET.
 Constraint is: no process spawning.

 <img src="https://raw.github.com/servirtium/README/master/2.svg?sanitize=true">

+Notes:
+1. The server you're standing up should not have an SSL certificate or speak over HTTPS.

 ## 3. Adding "record" mode to what you have